my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

         -   1st gear or,
         -   2nd gear with clutch down and coast a bit.

     -   if you change to 1st gear at maybe 10m/h, the car will shake b/c speed is too high for 1st gear.
-Car struggles and forces to slow down to keep up with the gear. $\rightarrow$ <span style='color:chartreuse'>keep clutch down and coast a bit</span> until your speed is low.
+Car struggles and forces to slow down to keep up with the gear. $\rightarrow$ <span style='color:#32CD32'>keep clutch down and coast a bit</span> until your speed is low.
 Then lifting the clutch will not be jerky.
         -   if you are approaching red traffic light and slowing down, should change to 1st gear directly and coast until you reach the waiting line.
 B/c your speed is still high, higher than the normal speed for 1st gear, car will become jerky. $\rightarrow$ You keep the clutch down and coast until you stop.

     -   Coasting is not a problem when you are at a low speed.
 Coasting is bad when you need power to speed up or need <span style='color:red'>engine to brake. [✘] </span>
     -   Do not press the gas when you are waiting on traffic light.
 Just cover the gas, be prepared to start off.

--   When you have made a mistake of choosing the correct lane, you just <span style='color:chartreuse'>follow it through</span>, do not try to force your way and correct your mistake;
+-   When you have made a mistake of choosing the correct lane, you just <span style='color:#32CD32'>follow it through</span>, do not try to force your way and correct your mistake;
     -   common mistakes on roundabouts
         -   when you want to take the next exit but your lane forces you to exit $\rightarrow$ you have to exit;
         -   when you want to exit but you are in the middle or right lane $\rightarrow$ go another round and exit next time;